What I Wish I had Known when I was 9

 Onto another problem.
 When you find that magazine under that log in the woods, know that it is like poison which tastes amazing going down, but will make you very sick in time.
 And yet you’ll still want more.

 Best plan: throw that magazine away immediately, and ask both your Mom and Dad to pray that you can forget what you saw.
 And promise to confess to your Dad, if you ever see anything else like that again.
-(Because you will.)
+(Because you will.
+Even when you won’t be looking for it.
+Because it will be looking for you.
+To destroy you.)

 #9: It is normal to find the female body a thing of beauty beyond belief.